Skip to content

 Tag-Based Cache

-@farbenmeer/tag-based-cache is a cache library that supports tag-based invalidation.
-Instead of invalidating individual keys, you can invalidate entire groups of cache entries by their tags.
+@farbenmeer/tag-based-cache is a cache library built around tag-based invalidation.
+Instead of expiring individual keys, you invalidate entire groups of cache entries by their tags — a pattern that maps naturally to how data actually changes in real applications.

 Terminal window